songshiyu01/academic-kickstart/content/home/about.md

 # Biography

 I'm one of the founding team members of the Baidu Autonomous Driving Car project.
 I joined Baidu in 2014.
-I'm a senior research scientist at Baidu Autonomous Driving Business Unit (ADU) now.
+I'm a staff research scientist at Baidu Autonomous Driving Business Unit (ADU) now.
 Since Jan.
-2016, I am the tech lead of the vehicle localization and high-definition (HD) map team at Baidu ADU. **We're hiring.**
+2016, I am the tech lead of the mapping and localization team at Baidu ADU. **We're hiring.**

 My research interests include Computer Vision, Robotics, Simultaneous Localization and Mapping (SLAM), Structure from Motion (SFM), 3D Reconstruction.